simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 (Yes, of course: replacing those aged test VMs with fresh ones would probably have resolved the issue or at least provided more insights.
 But they would have taken too long to order....)

-I then uploaded both images to an <a href="https://online-image-comparison.com" target="_blank">online image comparison service</a>.
+I then uploaded both images to an [online image comparison service](https://online-image-comparison.com).

 **One and the same Map.
 Two images.**
 (To avoid misinterpretations: the red pixels are the differences... )